StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

   1. In the StackState UI, go to **Settings** > **Telemetry Sources** > **CloudWatch sources**.
   2. Find the CloudWatch source for which you want to configure a proxy.
 Open the **...** menu to the right and select **Edit**.
   3. Enter the proxy details in **Proxy URI**.
-  4. Click **TEST CONNECTION** to check that the proxy can be used to successfully connect to CloudWatch.
+  4. Click **TEST CONNECTION** to check that can successfully connect to CloudWatch via the proxy.
   5. Click **UPDATE** to save the proxy settings.
 Be aware that you may need to [unlock](/stackpacks/about-stackpacks.md#locked-configuration-items) it before this succeeds.

 ### Status